 - 9.1 Most existing identified significant businesses within the Parish are in Green Belt locations, although there is a number of small scale businesses within residential areas, as well as retail outlets.
-A significant number of people, 14%, work from home, either running their own small businesses or remote-working for larger organisations. - 9.2 Unemployment in the area is very low compared to both the national and Hertfordshire average, at 2.47% in 201134.
-A substantial number of those in employment commute to nearby towns and London35. - 9.3 Bus services link the villages to both Watford and St Albans, as does the 'Abbey Flyer' although this only connects directly to the wider rail network at Watford.
+A significant number of people, 14%, work from home, either running their own small businesses or remote-working for larger organisations. - 9.2 Unemployment in the area is very low compared to both the national and Hertfordshire average, at 2.47% in 201141.
+A substantial number of those in employment commute to nearby towns and London42. - 9.3 Bus services link the villages to both Watford and St Albans, as does the 'Abbey Flyer' although this only connects directly to the wider rail network at Watford.
 Commuters also use Radlett and to a lesser extent St Albans City stations for commuting into London. - 9.4 Work on the Neighbourhood Plan revealed the following challenges that need to be addressed: - Recruiting locally the difficulty some businesses face is recruiting local workers, particularly (but not exclusively) to fill manual, trade and semi-skilled positions.
 The cause of this is the lack of availability of appropriate local labour and the unaffordability of local housing for workers on relatively low incomes.
 This has resulted in at least two major employers needing to provide temporary accommodation for their workforces, whilst other businesses bus in employees from outside the area.
 This leads to greater traffic volumes and could potentially lead some employers to consider relocating to areas where the local workforce is more accessible. - Green Belt restrictions as most of the major employers are situated on sites within the Green Belt, it is difficult for them to expand or make even relatively minor alterations to facilities.
 This could also lead to some employers considering relocation to more flexible locations. - Residential area restrictions equally, some businesses located in largely residential areas have outgrown their premises, which creates parking issues for residents.
 Despite this, it is essential that small businesses located within residential areas, and which serve local needs, are not lost. - Loss of local shopping and services There is increased pressure on the viability of local shopping parades.
 It is vital that essential services, and in particular post offices and pharmacies, are protected and other retail businesses are not lost to housing unless a business can be proven to be unviable. - Local access issues despite being intersected by a network of motorways and major roads, 'last mile' vehicular access for larger commercial vehicles is problematic for many of the businesses in the area.
-This includes the rural location of the building supplies companies in Bricket Wood, the Ventura Park and Curo Park industrial estates, together with other businesses in Park Street.
-A potential solution could be the widening of the Harper Lane bridge and any major development within Park Street/Frogmore (e.g. the proposed Strategic Rail Freight Terminal) should include this provision, although this is outside the scope of the Neighbourhood Plan.
+This includes the rural location of the Ventura Park and Curo Park industrial estates, together with other businesses in Park Street.
+A potential solution could be the widening of the Harper Lane bridge and any major development within Park

-34 HCC Data, 2011
+41 HCC Data, 2011

-35 District Council workforce migration study, 2013
+42 District Council workforce migration study, 2013